 Products specialised in but not limited to include the following:

 Tampur 150 is used for it's hydrophilic polymer resin type water stopping capabilities.
 It rapidly forms a highly resilient flexible seal allowing movement to the crack, fracture of joint.

 Tamper 130 is used for sealing cracks in concrete, masonry and brickwork as well as sealing against water ingress through cracks and joints and to void filling and back grouting.

-With it's excellent adhesion to walls, ceilings and floor surfaces Epilox can be used where durability, chemical resistance and abrasion resistance is required.
+With it's excellent adhesion to walls, ceilings and floor surfaces Epilox can be used for epoxy concrete repair where durability, chemical resistance and abrasion resistance is required.

 When grouting in small gaps such as between base plates and substrate needing filling and the structural load must be evenly distributed, EP10 is used.
 It's low viscosity, epoxy grout where heavy dynamic or mobile loads are encountered is an attribute in why the Portolesi Group use this product.